MartinPepa/Arduino/projects/04-keypad4x4/docs/README.md

   - *col (byte): An array of GPIO pins that are connected to each column of the keypad.
   - numRows (int): The number of rows on the keypad.
   - numCols (int): The number of columns on the keypad.
+- `available()`: check how many events are in the keypads buffer.
 - `begin()`: Set all the pin modes and set up variables.
-- `tick()`: Read the array of switches and place any events in the buffer.
+- `clear()`: Clear out the event buffer and all the key states.
 - `isPressed(key)`: Check if the given key is currently pressed.
 Return *true* if it is currently pressed, *false* otherwise
   - key (byte): The name of the key to be checked.
 - `read()`: Pop the next event off of the FIFO.
 Return the next event in the FIFO.
-- `clear()`: Clear out the event buffer and all the key states.
+- `tick()`: Read the array of switches and place any events in the buffer.

 ### BMP280